7 Easy Tips to Increase Your Dog's Lifespan

 Adequate daily exercise will keep your dog thin, which is one of the most important factors in increasing his lifespan.
 Going for a brisk walk a few times a day will also extend his lifespan.
 Mental stimulation when out exercising is also important to keep a dog from developing memory loss in his old age.
 It may even be important to prevent the development of Canine Cognitive Dysfunction (dog dementia).

-What Is the Most Important Way in Which You Can Improve Your Dogs Chances of Living a Long Life?
+What Is the Most Important Way to Improve Your Dog's Chances of Living Longer?

 Other Tips That Might Help